High-price warning: Most and least expensive gas in Fairfield as of Sunday - NewsBreak

 High-price warning: Most and least expensive gas in Fairfield as of Sunday

-According to GasBuddy, the average price in the Fairfield area was $2.83 per gallon - but stations varied widely, with prices from $2.75 to $2.89 per gallon for regular.
+As of Sunday, prices ranged from $3.94 per gallon to $4.69, with an average price of $4.34 for regular, according to GasBuddy’s survey of stations in the Fairfield area.

-The most expensive gas in the city Sunday registered at Valero, at 401 W Commerce St.
+As of Sunday, the most expensive gas in the Fairfield area appeared to be at Chevron, at 1600 N Texas St.

 |Regular